elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 ### Trivy

 Trivy checks for vulnerabilities from a vulnerability database as well as a Java index database which are usually downloaded directly from GitHub (`ghcr.io`).
-In an air-gapped environment, you can download these databases manually and push them to a private registry inside the air-gapped environment.
+In an air-gapped network, you can download these databases manually and push them to a private registry inside the air-gapped network.
 Please [read the air-gapped documentation for Trivy](https://aquasecurity.github.io/trivy/v0.47/docs/advanced/air-gap/#download-the-vulnerability-database) on how to download and copy over this database.
 The tool [`oras`](https://oras.land/docs/) can be useful for working with and managing OCI repositories.

 Once the databases are available in the air-gapped private-registry, you need to configure the following variables in `common-config.yaml` for Trivy to download from the private registry: